kyle-phillips/russia-ukraine-resources/README.md

 # russia-ukraine-resources
-A list of cyber resources related to Russia Ukraine conflict
+A list of cyber preparedness resources related to Russia Ukraine conflict.

 | Resource  | URL  |
 | ------- | ------- |